onestardao/WFGY/TensionUniverse/BlackHole/Q004_hodge_conjecture.md

 4. `signal_counterfactual_split_HC`

-   * Definition: a measure of how well the model separates reasoning under Hodge true vs Hodge false assumptions, based on differences in tension signals across carefully paired prompts.
+   * Definition: a measure of how well the model separates reasoning under Hodge true versus Hodge false assumptions, based on differences in tension signals across carefully paired prompts.
    * Use: encourages the model to keep track of which world assumption it is using and to avoid mixing them.

 ### 7.2 Architectural patterns